 In Dec 1982, L.J.
 Cunningham did mapping on the Misema Lake property.
 In November of 1982, L.J.
 Cunningham reported mapping results for six claim blocks on the Misema Peninsula, around the Wood Showing.
 Mapping was completed in November of 1982.
-Cunningham provides an excellent description of the geology in this area.
-(Much of the current work was done on the area covered by this report) ref: AFRI:32D04NW0051,
+Cunningham provides an excellent description of the geology in this area. ref: AFRI:32D04NW0051,

-In March 1985, Kerr Addison Mines Ltd. optioned the Property from Cunningham and drilled two BQ drill holes, totalling 817 feet, one near the Arnold-Katrine Township boundary between the north and south arms of Misema Lake, the second KC-85-2 was drilled south of the Wood showing area.
-The drill holes intersected mafic volcanic rocks cut by numerous syenite porphyry dykes and thin quartz carbonate veining.
-A projection of the drill hole from Coventry's mapping indicates the drill hole may not have reached the shearing/sericite alteratio/qz veining exposed in the workings to the north.
+In March 1985, Kerr Addison Mines Ltd. optioned the Property from Cunningham and drilled two BQ drill holes, totalling 817 feet, near the Arnold-Katrine Township boundary between the north and south arms of Misema Lake.
+The drill holes intersected mafic volcanic rocks cut by numerous syenite porphyry dykes and quartz carbonate veining.
 No assays are reported in the assessment report, but in Twomey's 1987 report for Coventry Ventures (below) he describes Kerr Addison getting 190 ppb gold over 4.5 feet in one hole.
 Twomey had access to Kerr Addison results through Cunningham's records.
 One of the drill holes appears to have tested one of the weaker anomalies from Noranda's 1972 EM survey. ref-AFRI: 32D04NE0049

 In Dec 1987, Coventry Ventures optioned Cunningham's claims in the Misema Lake area.
 In his report for Coventry, Twomey provides a good summary of the geology and history of exploration in this area.
 In this report Twomey emphasizes that, to his knowledge, the area has not been fully evaluated since the 1930's.
 He summarizes trenching completed by Norwood Kirkland Gold Mines Ltd. in the 1930's and provides a compilation map of these trenches.
 Re-sampling of the historic trench's yielded several multi-gram samples.
 Twomey noted, however, that the old workings were quite overgrown and much of the sampling was from old muck piles.
-He strongly recommended cleaning off some of the old workings and trenches and systematically reevaluating the area. ref - AFRI:32D04NE0035,
+He strongly recommended cleaning off some of the old workings and trenches and systematically re-evaluating the area. ref - AFRI:32D04NE0035,

 In 1988 Drilling, Coventry Ventures completed two (2) BQ drill holes, CC88-1b and CC88-2, totally 1510 feet, on the Cunningham Prospect near Misema Lake.
 Drill holes were logged by Roger Hill under the supervision of Timothy Twomey.
 These intersected mafic volcanic rocks cut by multiple feldspar porphyry syenite dykes and quartz veins.
-Wide areas of brecciation, 3 to 7% sulphides in sections, and breaching of the syenites are noted.
 Sampling seemed to focus on quartz veining and syenite altered to "Indian Red", but no analytical results are reported.
 Coordinates for these holes appear to reference the grid coordinates from maps included in Twomey's Dec 1987 report (above). ref - AFRI: 32D04NE0040,